kristophercowley/keepr/readme.md

 What this site is already pretty. :) Make sure the feature you add are attactive.

 Requirements:
-- `2.5 points`: When hovering over the keep show the three buttons from the bottm overlaid on the image
+- `5 points`: When hovering over the keep show the three buttons from the bottm overlaid on the image
-- `2.5 points`: The image should be on large display with at least one other element positioned over the top of the image.

 ###BONUS - Sharing the fun `Total Points: 5`
 Requirements: